makrai/notes/flekova16-supersense-embed.md

 # Abstract

 * Coarse-grained semantic categories such as supersenses
-  * useful for e.g. question answering or machine translation
+  * useful for eg question answering or machine translation
   * no distributional word representations
 * We present a novel joint embedding model of words and supersenses
   * words and supersenses in the same vector space